eblocha/vite-electron-builder/docs/adding-ipc.md

    - Export your new module from `api/index.ts`

 3. Bind the channels to the IPC api exposed to the renderer

    - In `packages/preload/src/index.ts`, add the new module as a new property onto `api`, and assign your channels with `createInvoker`.

 4. Implement the callbacks for each new channel

    - In `packages/main/src/callbacks`, create a new file for your module (see `callbacks/crpyto` as an example)
      - The callbacks API should be the default export
    - In `callbacks/index.ts`, import your new API slice, and combine it with the existing slices

+5. Implement a jest mock for the new API

+   - In `packages/renderer/setupTests.ts`, create mock implementations for your new IPC api

 Your renderer should now be able to asyncronously call your new channels!